A cozy twist on a classic! This Banana Upside Down Cake is packed with warm caramel flavor, bananas, and a fluffy cake base.

 - ¼ teaspoon salt

-- Preheat the oven to 350 degrees Fahrenheit.
-Butter the sides of an 8 inch deep (preferably 2 inches tall) round cake pan.
+- Preheat the oven to 350°F (175°C).
+Butter the bottom and sides of a 9-inch round cake pan (at least 2 inches deep).
 Set aside.

-- In a large bowl, whisk the eggs, granulated sugar, brown sugar and vanilla extract until evenly combined.
+- Make the cake batter, starting with mixing the wet ingredients.
+In a large bowl, whisk together the eggs, granulated sugar, brown sugar, and vanilla extract until smooth and well combined.

-- Add the melted butter and sour cream and whisk again until the batter is smooth.
+- Add butter and sour cream: Whisk in the melted butter and sour cream until the mixture is fully blended and creamy.

-- Cool the cake in the cake pan for about 10 minutes.
-Loosen the cake from the cake pan by running a knife or a very thin spatula around the sides of the cake.
-Invert the cake onto your serving plate.
+- Cool and invert: Let the cake cool in the pan for 10 minutes.
+Run a knife or thin spatula around the edges to loosen it, then carefully invert the cake onto a serving plate.

 I've made this cake at least 6 times.
 Tonight I made it again & of course it only lasted 3 seconds.
 I took a slice to two of my neighbors while it was still hot.
 And in the end we had one slice left my kids were fighting who gets it and usually I would split it evenly but not today, my neighbor texted to say it was so deliciou.
 So since everyone had seconds I took the last slice to my neighbor and problem sloved.
 My daughter said mama please double the recipe next time.
 Thank you